dmentipl/plonk/CONTRIBUTING.md

 1. Update the version number.
 2. Update the sha256 hash to correspond to the source version on [PyPI](https://pypi.org/project/plonk/).

 Commit the change with a message like "Update to version 0.3.1".
 Then go to the GitHub page and generate a new [pull request](https://github.com/dmentipl/plonk-feedstock/pull/new/master).
 This will run several tests.
-If they pass merge the pull request into the conda-forge/plonk-feedstock repository.
+If they pass, merge the pull request into the conda-forge/plonk-feedstock repository.
 Then a new conda package should soon be available on the [Anaconda cloud](https://anaconda.org/conda-forge/plonk).